Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Preliminary

 \subsection{MIL Formulation for Self-supervised FGVC}

 In self-supervised fine-grained visual representation learning task, there is neither explicit instance label $y^k$ nor bag label $Y$.
-Following the MIL paradigm (Eq.~\ref{scorefunction}), the bag embedding is a pre-text representation learnt by a self-supervised framework.
+Following the MIL paradigm (Eq.~\ref{scorefunction}), the bag embedding is a pre-trained class-agnostic representation learned by a self-supervised framework.

 Specifically, given two augmented views, following Eq.~\ref{scorefunction}, the bag embedding of each view, denoted as $\mathbf{z}_t$ and $\mathbf{z}_s$, can be generated.
 Then, the MIL formulation under the self-supervised learning can be presented as